1. Previous: Chapter 15

 Now, you might be wondering why we need to add the sealed modifier to our interface or class declaration.
 Why can’t Kotlin be exhaustive in those when statements without it?
 We’ll answer that question, but first, let’s talk about refrigerators.

 You probably use a refrigerator all the time.
 You make sure it’s plugged in, then you open the door, put something inside for the refrigerator to keep cold, and then you close the door again.
-A refrigerator is a household appliance - it’s a piece of equipment that’s designed for humans to interact with.
+A refrigerator is a household appliance—it’s a piece of equipment that’s designed for humans to interact with.

 Now consider a compressor.
 A compressor is a major component of a refrigerator.
 Without it, a refrigerator won’t keep your food cold.
 However, as a human, you don’t directly interact with a compressor.
 You use a refrigerator, and the refrigerator uses its compressor.

 Similar to refrigerators, some code that we write is intended for a human to interact with directly.
 Instead of calling this kind of software an appliance, we call it an application.
-On the other hand, similar to a compressor, other programs that we write are not intended to be used directly by humans - it’s intended that they’ll be used as a component of an application.
+On the other hand, similar to a compressor, other programs that we write are not intended to be used directly by humans—it’s intended that they’ll be used as a component of an application.
 This kind of software component is called a library.

 Human uses refrigerator, refrigerator uses compressor.
+Human Application Library u s e s u s e s

-It’s possible to create a library from your own code, so that other developers can use it.
+It’s also possible to create a library from your own code, so that other developers can use it.
 For example, Cecil could take his code, compile it, and bundle it up into a library that includes his Request interface, its subclasses, and the FrontDesk and IceCubeFactory objects.

 Then, if Bert from Bert’s Snips & Clips (see Chapter 7) wants to use that interface, he could include Cecil’s library in his code.